Saurasai/LR/README.md

 ## Conclusion
 This analysis provides valuable insights into customer behavior and preferences for the Ecommerce company.
 Based on the findings, the company can make informed decisions about prioritizing improvements to the mobile app or website to enhance the overall customer experience and drive business growth.

----

-Feel free to customize or expand upon this README file as needed!
-Let me know if you need any further assistance.